ngauthier/domino/README.md

 # Multiple attributes
 refute_nil Dom::Post.find_by(title: 'First Post', author: 'Jane Doe')

+# Multiple attributes with exception if no match is found
+refute_nil Dom::Post.find_by!(title: 'First Post', author: 'Jane Doe')
 ```

 What makes it really powerful is defining scoped actions: